 So, the question is: does tail docking hurt your Rottweiler pup?
 There’s certainly been a lot of heated debate over this question.
-Both parties, though, make some decent points that I want to echo here.
+Both parties, though, make some decent points that I want to point out here.

 On one side, advocates will tell you that the Rottie puppies are too young and haven’t fully developed their nervous system yet.
 Thus, it’s unlikely that they’re able to feel pain during the docking procedure.

 So, do Rottweiler puppies actually feel pain in this highly controversial procedure?
-We can’t say for certain.
+We can’t say for sure.
 It’s up to you to decide.

 To be honest, this procedure is not something I’d want to witness.
-If it weren’t for research, I probably would have never watched it.
+If it weren’t for research, I’d probably never have watched it.
 But if you’re really that curious or brave, I’d suggest checking out the plethora of YouTube videos.

 There are two main methods of tail docking.
-Neither of these methods are done with any sort of anesthesia nor pain killers (another reason it’s so controversial).
-However, most of the time, it’s done when the dog is asleep.
+Neither of these methods are done with anesthesia nor any type of pain killers (another reason it’s so controversial).
+However, most of the time, it’s done when the puppy is asleep.

-The most common way of tail docking is by using the good ol’ pair of scissors.
+The most common way of tail docking is by using a good ol’ pair of scissors.
 These are surgical scissors that’ll cut right through the tendons, muscles or any cartilage on the tail.
-It may also remove several nerves connected to the tail.
+It’ll also remove several nerves connected to the tail.

 The second method, though less popular, is argued to be more humane.
-Rather than the use of scissors, they’ll use a rubber brand to cut off blood circulation to the tail.
+Instead of scissors, they’ll use a rubber brand to cut off blood circulation to the tail.
 After some time, the tail will fall right off – seriously.

 While it may be tempting to try to stick a rubber band around a young puppy’s tail and wait for it to fall off, I highly suggest going to a vet for it.
 There can be complications that you aren’t able to deal with.
 Many breeders go to vets, too.

 So, should you buy a Rottweiler with a docked tail?
-Sometimes, you won’t have much of a choice, especially if you’re looking into getting one from a AKC merit breeder.
+Sometimes, you may not have a choice, especially if you’re looking into getting one from a AKC merit breeder.
 However, it’s still possible to find Rotties with their tails intact.